stackus/goht/README.md

 ```haml
   %strong= fmt.Sprintf("%d", user.Age)
 ```
-Which to be honest can be a bit long to write, so a shortcut is provided:
+Which, to be honest, can be a bit long to write, so a shortcut is provided:
 ```haml
   %strong=%d user.Age
 ```
-The interpolation also supports the shortcut:
+The interpolation syntax also supports the shortcut:
 ```haml
   %strong #{user.Name} is #{%d user.Age} years old.
 ```